 - Listeners who want long battery life without the bulk.
 These earbuds offer a solid nine hours of playback as per our objective testing.
 What’s more, both the earbuds and case support quick charging.

-The D-shaped earbuds resemble the first MW07 but instead of an acetate shell, the MW07 Go are outfitted with a TR90 composite often used in athletic eyewear.
+The D-shaped earbuds resemble the first MW07 but instead of an acetate shell, the MW07 Go is outfitted with a TR90 composite often used in athletic eyewear.
 This material has two benefits: cost reduction and increased durability.
 You can choose between three colorways: Electric Blue, Flame Red, Jet Black, and Stone Grey, all of which include a compact charging case and USB-C cable.

 The earbuds are remarkably comfortable due to the angled nozzles, featherweight build, and proprietary silicone ear and wing tips.
 The comb-like Fit Wings are superior to most other wing tips: they allow for a secure fit that works with the shape of your ear, rather than pressing into or against it.
 Master & Dynamic provides four additional pairs of ear tips ranging from extra small to extra large.

 A multifunction button sits atop the edge of the right earbud and enables virtual assistant access, music playback, and call controls.
 On the left earbud is an adorably small volume rocker, which is easy to use despite its small scale.
 During my time with the MW07 Go, I used the multifunction button with gloves sans-issue but didn’t have the dexterity to make volume adjustments without removing my left glove.

 The MW07 Go are a great go-to pair of tough, yet handsome earbuds.

 The rectangular charging case has blunted edges and a magnetic closing mechanism.
 Three LED indicators line the front and glow for a few seconds after the lid is shut.
 If all three alight green, the battery is at full capacity.
 Once it starts depleting, the LEDs will glow orange or red to indicate medium and low battery, respectively.